 Envision a world where the earth’s complex living systems are intricately linked and in delicate, harmonious balance with their surroundings.
 Serving as a model for how natural and built environments will collaborate in the future, the Odum School of Ecology will transform education and research and set an example for a future sustainable society.

-An artistic rendering of the Odum School of Ecology Green Building in situ.
+An artistic rendering of the Odum School of Ecology High Performance Building in situ.
 Complete with green walls, green roofs, streams, a courtyard, a green house, photovoltaic cells, and most importantly the ability to influence building design on campus indefinitely.

-'Building Habitat' The Odum School of Ecology Green Building is pictured in context with the rest of the surrounding buildings, to give the viewer a perspective of size, spatial orientation, and an idea of what the 'neighborhood' will be like upon construction.
+'Building Habitat' The Odum School of Ecology High Performance Building is pictured in context with the rest of the surrounding buildings, to give the viewer a perspective of size, spatial orientation, and an idea of what the 'neighborhood' will be like upon construction.